cloud-gov/cg-site/_docs/getting-started/code-samples.md

 #### Deploy the sample app

-Now that you have your account and the CLI installed, let’s deploy a Java web application by downloading the application code, connecting to cloud.gov, and “pushing” the application.
+Now that you have your account and the CLI installed, let’s deploy a Java web application by downloading the application code, connecting to Cloud.gov, and “pushing” the application.

-##### Download the application code from cloud.gov's GitHub repository
+##### Download the application code from Cloud.gov's GitHub repository

 If you have Git installed: